 Even though recent advancements in AI technologies have enabled many exciting applications such as Face Recognition and Autonomous Driving, automated sign language recognition and translation have proven even more challenging.

-In the last 2 years and half, the OmniBridge team has been developing an AI-based solution that translates the real-time signing videos into English.
+In the last two years and half, the OmniBridge team has been developing an AI-based solution that translates the real-time signing videos into English.
 The app is not only capturing the ASL; however, it receives the voice from English speaker and transforms it to text for the Deaf user.
 With these advanced solutions, we are supporting a bi-directional communication for both Deaf and hearing user.

 Many of our early testers did interact with our solution during many events throughout the U.S. The feedback received was powerful and constructive.
 We have learned so much during those early interactions with Deaf and Hard of Hearing communities.
 We have gained a valuable understanding of the Deaf culture and their history, and we are applying this feedback and learning into our design and advancement of the OmniBridge product.

-We are achieving this goal through careful selection and advancement of state-of-the-art Computer Vision, Natural Language Processing and AI models, carefully designed, but high-volume data collection, and by putting together a team of Deaf and hearing people who are passionate about our mission.
+We are achieving this goal through careful selection and advancement of state-of-the-art Computer Vision, Natural Language Processing and AI models, carefully designed, but high-volume data collection, and by putting together a team of Deaf and hearing people who are passionate about our mission.,